Tochukz/Angular/Pro-Angular6/README.md

 * `:host-context(classSelector)` Used to match the ancestors of the host element that are members of a specific class.

 * `/deep/` or `>>>` Used by the parent component to define styles that affect the elements in child component templates.

+### Chapter 18: Using and Creating Pipes
+Pipes should be simple and focused on preparing data.
+You can implement data preparation code in components directives, but that makes it header to reuse in other parts of the application.